 How do you approach cover design?
-Just as I feel that writing is something that comes from the heart; I also believe that the message that is conveyed through the cover design, comes from the heart also...a heart that is truly connected to God and not myself.
+Just as I feel that writing is something that comes from the heart; I also believe that the message that is conveyed through the cover design comes from the heart...a heart that is truly connected to God and not myself.

 What motivated you to become an indie author?
-What I love the most, is that I can offer a good book...at a great price, to those who cannot afford much.
-I also love the feeling of being my own publisher, where I can use my talents, to make my books...my way, which is ALWAYS God's way.
+What I love the most; is that I can offer a good book at a great price, to those who cannot afford much.
+I also love the feeling of being my own publisher...where I can use my talents to make the books...my way, which is ALWAYS God's way.

 Do you remember the first story you ever wrote?
 Yes...it was actually a poem, about 18 years ago.
 This was the time when God was beginning to work in and through me.
 Words began to flood my thoughts, until I had to write them down.
 Now, I keep pens in most of the rooms of my home and if paper isn't close by, I have found that writing on tissue is the next best thing.